Breath of Fire II: Story

 Upon traveling to a new continent, the group meets Jean, a frog-prince whose castle of SimaFort has been usurped by an impostor, whom the party is able to expose as a demon and defeat.
 The party retrieves the real thief, a bat-winged girl named Patty, from SimaFort's dungeon and turn her over to Trout.
 Exonerated, Bow rejoins the party, but expresses suspicion over Trout.
 He and Ryu break into Trout's house at night and find Patty imprisoned in a secret dungeon, and defeat Trout, also possessed by a demon.
 Suspecting the demon outbreak to be part of a larger problem, the party searches the world for Spar, a Grassman able to communicate with plants.
 Upon rescuing Spar from the clutches of a traveling sideshow, the party consults with the Great Wise Tree Gandaroof and discover that he is losing his memory.
 He requests that the party acquire the Therapy Pillow from the city of Tunlan so that they can enter his mind to restore it.
 To communicate with the people of Tunlan, the party first retrieves the Famous Flute from Sten's hometown of HighFort, where Sten is forced to confront his past as a former soldier and help rescue the kingdom from Shupkay, another demon in disguise.
 After saving Tunlan's princess from demonic possession, the party uses the Therapy Pillow to visit Gandaroof's mind, which is being destroyed by the demon Aruhameru.
 Aruhameru claims that Gandaroof possesses knowledge that threatens his "God", and reveals that he destroyed the people of Gate's memory of Ryu.

 Once the party vanquishes Aruhameru, they learn that the demon outbreak is linked to Gate and the Church of St. Eva.
-When Rand's mother Daisy is kidnapped by St. Eva's soldiers, Nina decides to return to Windia and obtain the "mark of the wing", an old relic that will allow her to transform into the Great Bird and fly the group to St. Eva's Grand Church.
+When Rand's mother Daisy is abducted by St. Eva's soldiers, Nina decides to return to Windia and obtain the "mark of the wing", an old relic that will allow her to transform into the Great Bird and fly the group to St. Eva's Grand Church.
 After reuniting with her parents and consorting with the spirit of her great-great-great-great grandmother, the original Nina from Breath of Fire, Nina obtains the mark and prepares to undergo a ceremony that will transform her into the Great Bird permanently.
 However, Mina steals the mark and takes her sister's place, sacrificing her humanity.
 Traveling on Mina, the party makes their way to Evrai, the home of St. Eva.
 They find themselves trapped within the city, but manage to escape with the help of Claris, a young woman allied with a group of rebels seeking to destroy St. Eva.